Skip to content

 Your Comprehensive Guide to TDS on Payments to Partners by Partnership Firms

-Section 194T of the Income Tax Act, 1961, introduces a tax deduction at source (TDS) on certain payments made by a partnership firm (including Limited Liability Partnerships or LLPs) to its partners.
-This provision aims to bring more transparency and accountability to transactions between firms and their partners.
+A tax deduction at source (TDS) is required under Section 194T of the Income Tax Act, 1961, for certain payments made by a partnership firm, including Limited Liability Partnerships (LLPs), to its partners.
+This rule aims to improve transparency and accountability in the financial relationships between firms and their partners.

 Key Aspects of Section 194T